-Since opening its doors in 1965, Simon Fraser University has spread to the downtown core of Vancouver, as well as the fast-growing suburb of Surrey.
+Since opening its doors in Burnaby in 1965, Simon Fraser University has spread to the downtown core of Vancouver, as well as to the suburb of Surrey.
 All three campuses have developed strong ties with their local communities.
-One example is UniverCity, a model sustainable community that SFU is developing on Burnaby Mountain.
-The main campus is known for its Arthur Erickson-designed buildings, which have since fallen into disrepair, though the chemistry wing was recently renovated.
-Still, the mountain views are stunning.
-A three-semester system provides ﬂexibility and the university has extensive co-op offerings.
-SFU also runs a grants program that parallels the government-funded Undergraduate Student Research Awards in the sciences, social sciences and humanities.
-The university, which celebrated its 50th anniversary last year, does well in international rankings.
-“SFU has become internationally recognized for the quality of its educational programs and research, and we’re committed to building on these strengths as we continue to engage the world,” says president Andrew Petter.
+One example is UniverCity, a model sustainable community with a population of about 5,200 residents, which the SFU Community Trust is developing on Burnaby Mountain.
+The main campus is known for its Arthur Erickson-designed buildings, which have since fallen into disrepair, though the chemistry wing has been renovated and a massive new Student Union Building is opening in 2020.
+And the mountain views are stunning.
+Simon Fraser is the only Canadian school with sports teams competing in the National Collegiate Athletic Association (NCAA) and those teams are about to get a new home.
+An $18-million outdoor sports stadium is slated to open this summer.

 A three-semester system provides ﬂexibility, and the university has extensive co-op offerings, with 8,500 students placed with companies such as Tesla and Facebook.
 SFU also runs a grants program that parallels the government-funded Undergraduate Student Research Awards in the sciences, social sciences and humanities.
 In the past five years, the school’s research income has grown by more than $55 million.
 “SFU has become internationally recognized for the quality of its educational programs and research, and we’re committed to building on these strengths as we continue to engage the world,” says Andrew Petter, who is wrapping up 10 years as president.
 (Joy Johnson will succeed him.)